danbev/learning-nodejs/notes/snapshot.md

 }
 ```
 Now, in `node_external_reference.h` we have a number of types that can be
-registered, for example `SetupHooks` is of type v8::FunctionCallback (its a
+registered, for example `SetupHooks` is of type v8::FunctionCallback (it's a
 function pointer) so this is what will be called:
 ```c++
 void Register(v8::FunctionCallback addr) {